nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedTaskBook` will be initialized with the initial task book state, and the `currentStatePointer` pointing to that single task book state.
+The `VersionedTaskBook` will be initialized with the initial task book state, and the `pointer` pointing to that single task book state.

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete 5` command to delete the 5th person in the task book.
-The `delete` command calls `Model#commitTaskBook()`, causing the modified state of the task book after the `delete 5` command executes to be saved in the `taskBookStateList`, and the `currentStatePointer` is shifted to the newly inserted task book state.
+The user executes `contact delete i/5` command to delete the 5th person in the task book.
+The `contact delete i/5` command calls `Model#commitTaskBook()`, causing the modified state of the task book after the `contact delete i/5` command executes to be saved in the `taskBookStateList`, and the `pointer` is shifted to the newly inserted task book state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
-The user executes `add n/David …​` to add a new person.
+The user executes `contact add n/David …​` to add a new person.
 The `add` command also calls `Model#commitTaskBook()`, causing another modified task book state to be saved into the `taskBookStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)